ibireme/yyjson/doc/API.md

 ```

 ● **YYJSON_READ_ALLOW_INVALID_UNICODE**<br/>
-Allow reading invalid unicode when parsing string values, for example:
+Allow reading invalid unicode when parsing string values (non-standard),
+for example:
 ```
 "\x80xyz"
 "\xF0\x81\x81\x81"
 ```
-Invalid characters will be allowed to appear in the string values, but
-invalid escape sequences will still be reported as errors.

-This flag does not affect the performance of correctly encoded string.
+Invalid characters will be allowed to appear in the string values, but invalid escape sequences will still be reported as errors.
+This flag does not affect the performance of correctly encoded strings.

-*Be careful when dealing with malformed unicode strings!*
+***Warning***: strings in JSON values may contain incorrect encoding when this option is used, you need to handle these strings carefully to avoid security risks.

 ---------------